-In almost all cases, quality first teaching can meet the needs of the majority of students at all times.
+In almost all cases, adaptive high quality teaching can meet the needs of the majority of students at all times.
 We work closely alongside curriculum leaders and colleagues responsible for the development of teachers to ensure that staff are appropriately trained and that accurate information and SEND strategies and resources are available.
+We work with parents and young people in developing pupil profiles that are bespoke to each student with SEN.